You can find the previous versions of our legal documents here.

 6.7.
 Customer shall notify Slido without undue delay if Customer or Customer's organiser becomes aware or receives any notification of an accusation of any infringement connected to the Service.

 Your Users shouldn’t lie about who they are, shouldn’t share their account access credentials, shouldn’t break any laws, shouldn’t do anything that may hurt Slido or any third party and shouldn’t input any objectionable data through the Service.
-The Service is not meant for sensitive data.
+Unless you are covered by special healthcare laws and you have a specific written agreement in place with Slido, the Service is not meant for sensitive data.
+Third parties have their own relationship with you.

 7.1.
 Customer agrees and acknowledges that the title to all intellectual property rights in Slido, the Service, the Underlying Systems, including but not limited to all of the contents, such as text, images, audio, and the HTML used to generate the pages, is and remains the property of Slido and Slido’s licensors.
 Except as expressly set forth in these Terms, no User acquires any rights, licences or goodwill in any of Slido’s intellectual property rights.
 Customer shall not and shall ensure Customer’s Users do not: